Putting Food on the Table: Your Support is More Important Than Ever

 Christchurch Foundation Oversees Money Donated Through the Jewish Federation

 A note from the New Zealand Jewish Council, working with the Christchurch Foundation to distribute money contributed by the Jewish Federation:

 The Christchurch Foundation is making sound progress distributing money to meet the needs of the victims of the 2019 attack on the Muslim community and their families.
 This has been complicated by the pressures put on by the pandemic.
 These strains affect us all but more so those already weakened suffering as a result of the terror attacks.
-Thankfully the 5 million people in New Zealand have a geographical advantage being 3 hours fight away from our nearest neighbour and, by going Hard and Early the death toll was limited to 23 due to speedy arrival of life-saving care.
+Thankfully the 5 million people in New Zealand have a geographical advantage being 3 hours fight away from our nearest neighbour and the death toll was limited to 23 due to speedy arrival of life-saving care.

 The government and community have been active in a number of areas following the terrorist attack: